IPTV is Using Data in New and Innovative Ways

 While this practice has been prevalent on the internet for quite some time now, the same contextual ad strategy is starting to utilize by the IPTV industry.
 Providers want to deliver ads that are specific to a person’s interest because, in theory, people are more likely to purchase something through an ad if it is something that they have an interest in.
 While this is an obvious move on the part of the IPTV industry, IPTV is poised to take even this concentrated advertising strategy a step further.

 Is Video Metadata the Future?

-If you would like to learn more about IPTV, IPTV software, or becoming IPTV content provider, please visit our website today to see what kind of services that we offer.
+If you would like to learn more about Encoder, Middleware, or become IPTV content provider, please visit our website today to see what kind of services we offer.
 At Setplex, we want to share the wonder of IPTV with as many people as possible and we would love to answer any and all questions that you may have.
 Get in touch with us today to see what IPTV is all about!

 Interested in our IPTV and OTT services?
 Learn more about NORA and Setplex